Alberta Health Care Insurance Plan (AHCIP): 2024 guide

 • Proof of Alberta residency (e.g. Mortgage or rental agreement, utility or phone bill, home insurance policy, vehicle registration, or Alberta driver’s license)

 You can submit your completed application and supporting documents either in person or by mail.
 If you opt to submit your application in person, you can do so by visiting an authorized registry agent.
 There is no charge for this service.
 Once you submit your application in person, the processing time will take approximately 5 days.
-You will receive you card in mail.
+You will receive your card in the mail.

-For mail in application, send the application and photocopies of your supporting documents to the AHCIP office:
+For mail-in application, send the application and photocopies of your supporting documents to the AHCIP office:

 Alberta Health